ctornau/latex/README.md

 ## Available at Docker Hub

-The image is available at Docker Hub at https://hub.docker.com/r/ctornau/latex .
+The Docker image is available at Docker Hub at https://hub.docker.com/r/ctornau/latex .

 ## Build Latex-PDF with CI/CD-pipeline on Gitlab